 - Data-driven intelligence about students: Education Insights in Teams—now automatically added to every class team—offered educators more ways to understand the individualized needs of each student through data and trend insights that inform personalized learning experiences.

 There’s much to be excited about heading into 2022 as classrooms continue evolving and we all explore new ways to support student learning.
 As we meet new challenges, we will do it together.
-Microsoft Education has you covered.
+Microsoft Education has you covered with plenty of tools for learning in any environment.

 Sign up for Microsoft Education’s monthly newsletter to stay in the loop with what’s new in the new year and beyond.